srijan-paul/srijan-paul.github.io/injuly.in/src/now/index.md

 *previous entry: [February 27, 2024](/now/feb-2024)*

 During the covid lockdown, I was developing an RPG game.
-Back then, I used to code on a windows machine, and would often share gameplay GIFs on Discord servers.
+I used to code on a windows machine, and would often share gameplay GIFs on Discord servers.
-For this, I would use a nifty app called ScreenToGif.
+All my GIFs were recorded with an app called ScreenToGif.

 That was four years ago.

 Eventually, the lockdown passed.
-I abandoned my project, graduated college, got a job, moved cities, switched to a MacBook, and wrote an NES emulator.
+I abandoned my project, graduated college, got a job, moved cities, switched to a MacBook, and started writing an NES emulator.
 Once again, I wanted to share GIFs of my progress on the project.

 I reached for the same tool I'd used years ago.